d4-rk/RollTheDice/README.md

 # RolltheDice
-Dice Roller to roll two 6 sided dies until a seven is rolled.
+Dice Roller in java for AP Computer Science: rolls two 6 sided dies until a seven is rolled.